AmanGit-21/File-Handling-Project/README.md

 This project was built while learning Python and exploring how backend file-handling logic (originally a CLI script using `input()`) can be converted into an interactive web app using Streamlit.
-It's part of my learning journey toward becoming a Data Engineer.
+It's part of my learning journey toward becoming a AI/ML Engineer.

 🙋 Author
 Built by Aman Yadav, aspiring AI/ML Engineer.